 “Stepping in for Mental Health” explores the powerful impact community mental health workers are having in India.
 The influence of Dr. Vikram Patel’s mental health organization, Sangath, is showcased in this short film by filmmaker Dr. Ruston.

-“Global mental health – its turn has come”
+“Global Mental Health: its turn has come”

 This five-minute film explores how global mental health is finally gaining momentum.
 In developing countries, eight in 10 people with mental illness go untreated.
 But a community of world leaders is beginning to take note.
 An individual’s mental well-being not only has implications for their personal life and immediate family.
 It also has an economic burden of a national scale.
 Mental disorders cost national economies several billion dollars both in treatment and in the loss of productivity.
-Film by Delaney Ruston.

 “When India Comes to Mind…does mental health come to mind?”